wp-plugins/google-analytics-dashboard-for-wp/trunk/readme.txt

 This plugin will display Google Analytics data and statistics inside your WordPress Blog.

 == Description ==
-Using a widget, Google Analytics Dashboard for WP displays detailed info and statistics about: number of visits, number of visitors, bounce rates, organic searches, pages per visit directly on your Admin Dashboard.
+Using a widget, Google Analytics Dashboard displays detailed info and statistics about: number of visits, number of visitors, bounce rates, organic searches, pages per visit directly on your Admin Dashboard.

 Authorized users can also view statistics like Views, UniqueViews and top searches, on frontend, at the end of each article.

-Using this plugin, your data is collected in a fast and secure manner because Google Analytics Dashboard for WP uses OAuth2 protocol and Google Analytics API.
+Using this plugin, your data is collected in a fast and secure manner because Google Analytics Dashboard uses OAuth2 protocol and Google Analytics API.

 Main benefits: